YevhenAkimov/DatasetLT/README.md

 =====================================================

-`DatasetLT` is a **single-file, R6-based** helper that keeps any number of numeric assays (RNA-seq, ATAC-seq, proteomics …) and their related embeddings / graphs / feature-level metadata in one tidy object – no hefty Bioconductor stack required.
+`DatasetLT` is a **single-file, R6-based** helper that keeps any number of numeric assays and their related embeddings / graphs / feature-level metadata in one  object

 Key features
 ------------